-- Slide-out all the removable elements of the electric smoker first.
+- Slide out all the removable elements of the electric smoker first.
 These elements include a wood pan, dripping tray, and cooking grates.

 - If you have just used the smoker, empty the wood pan and dripping tray first.

-- Be careful to empty the smoke box when all the chips have extinguished.
+- Be careful to empty the smoke box when all the chips have been extinguished.
 If the ash is still hot, dispose of it off in a noncombustible container.
-You can dump it in a regular trash can if it has extinguished completely.
+You can dump it in a regular trash can if it has been extinguished completely.